airyhq/airy/CONTRIBUTING.md

 We love every form of contribution.
 By participating to this project, you agree to abide to the `Airy` [code of conduct](/code_of_conduct.md).

 Please refer to our [developers' manual](/docs/docs/developers-manual.md) to learn how to build, run, and test the `Airy Core Platform`.

 ## Open an issue

 We track our development on Github using [issues](https://github.com/airyhq/airy/issues), so every pull request must refer to an issue.

 ## Label the issue

 We use labels to help track the development.
 If possible, label your issue as soon as it is created.

 ## Branches

 Feature branches must start with `feature/*`, have the issue number and a description.
-If for example the issue is named "Map message content" and it's issue number 216, a good name would be
+If for example the issue is named "Introduce meaning of life" and its issue number 42, a good name would be:

-`feature/216-map-message-content`
+`feature/42-introduce-meaning-of-life`

 Hotfix branches must start with `hotfix/*`, have the issue number and a description as well.
-If for example the issue is named "Fix uuid serialization" and it's number is 322, the branch name will be
+If for example the issue is named "Fix missing life meaning" and its number is 4242, the branch name will be

-`hotfix/322-fix-uuid-serialization`
+`hotfix/4242-fix-missing-life-meaning`

 ## Commits